BE A PARAMEDIC

 - Fully qualified and HCPC registered paramedic

-- Full UK C1 driving licence with no more than 3 penalty points
+- Full UK manual C1 driving licence with no more than 3 penalty points

 - Good communication skills